 The walled garden orchard felt timeless to me because West Dean Gardens resembles the parks and gardens taken care of by the powerful conservation bodies which manage large heritage estates in the UK.

-Interestingly, many of these parks contain multi-centenary oak trees, and one has been used for marketing purposes at West Dean:
+Interestingly, many of these parks contain several centuries-old oak trees, and one has been used for marketing purposes at West Dean:

 I had mixed feelings about this advertising board: marketing was somewhat invading a sacred garden.
 Having said that, I guess it reinforces the abiding character of West Dean Gardens and attracts donators.